oauthstuff/draft-oauth-par/main.md

 The format of the `request_uri` value is at the discretion of the authorization server but it MUST contain some part generated using a cryptographically strong pseudorandom algorithm such that it is computationally infeasible to predict or guess a valid value.
 The authorization server MAY construct the `request_uri` value using the form `urn:ietf:params:oauth:request_uri:<reference-value>` with `<reference-value>` as the random part of the URI that references the respective authorization request data.
 The string representation of a UUID as a URN per [@RFC4122] is also an option for authorization servers to construct `request_uri` values.

-The `request_uri` MUST be bound to the client that posted the authorization request.
+The `request_uri` value MUST be bound to the client that posted the authorization request.

 Since parts of the request content, e.g. the `code_challenge` parameter value, is unique to a certain authorization request, a `request_uri` SHOULD be limited to one-time use.